 Quitting cold turkey without medical assistance can even be lethal in some cases.
 A supervising physician must be present to monitor for potentially fatal symptoms and prevent any complications, such as seizures or suicidal behavior.

-Our Clearbrook rehab centers follow inpatient benzodiazepine detox protocol, which includes providing clients with 24-hour medical care and support to ensure they are as comfortable, safe, and healthy as possible during detox.
-The medical team that runs our detox for benzo addiction also administers medication (as needed) to alleviate withdrawals and prevent any potential complications.
+Our Northeast addictions treatment center follows an inpatient benzodiazepine detox protocol, which includes providing clients with 24-hour medical care and support to ensure they are as comfortable, safe, and healthy as possible during detox.
+The medical team that runs our benzo detox center also administers medication (as needed) to alleviate withdrawals and prevent any potential complications.

-Benzo detox centers reduce the risks of withdrawals and improve the individual’s chances of detoxing and getting sober for good.
+Benzo detox centers reduce the risks of life-threatening reactions and improve the individual’s chances of completing treatment and getting sober for good.
 Medically assisted detox is a crucial first step in recovery that should never be skipped.

-Clearbrook’s drug rehab in Pennsylvania and Massachusetts inpatient drug rehab offer detox for benzo addiction, among a variety of other substance use programs.
-We encourage medical detox for anyone struggling with drug or alcohol use, but it is only the first step.
+Both our drug rehab in Pennsylvania and Massachusetts offer detox for benzo addiction, among a variety of other substance use programs.
+We encourage medical detox for anyone struggling with drug or alcohol use as the first step of care.

-Our benzo addiction treatment program offers not only medical detox but also therapy, counseling, family therapy, and aftercare support to ensure that clients continue to receive support even after they have completed their programs.
-By incorporating various supporting therapies, we also address the psychological and behavioral contributing factors of addiction, such as mental illness or troubles at home.
-We do not just want to help clients detox.
-We want to help them completely change their lives so they can prioritize their sobriety.
+Moreover, our benzo addiction treatment program also offers psychotherapy and counseling options, including individual therapy, family therapy, and aftercare support to ensure that clients continue to receive support even after they have completed their programs.
+By incorporating various supporting therapies, we also address the psychological and behavioral factors that often contribute to addiction, such as mental illness or troubles at home.